Washington County (album)

 Washington County is a 1970 album by the American folk singer Arlo Guthrie.
 It peaked at #33 on the Billboard charts on December 4, 1970, and number 28 in Australia.
+The single "Valley to Pray" became Guthrie's only chart success in Australia, reaching #11 on its chart.

 Critical reception

 Contributing to Magnet, Bar/None owner Glenn Morrow called the album "remarkably eclectic".
 He praised "Gabriel's Mother's Highway Ballad #16 Blues", writing that it "wraps around the listener like a sonic temple—a place of peace and well-being, bracing out the cold winds of a hostile world".

 Compilations and covers

-"Gabriel's Mother's Hiway Ballad #16 Blues" was later included on the 1977 compilation The Best of Arlo Guthrie.
+"Gabriel's Mother's Highway Ballad #16 Blues" was later included on the 1977 compilation The Best of Arlo Guthrie.
 A cover version of it became the title track of the 1972 Franciscus Henri album Gabriel's Mother's Highway.

 Track listing

 All tracks composed by Arlo Guthrie, except where indicated.